sagemathinc/cocalc-compute-docker/README.md

    e.g., from 1.8.2 to 1.8.4, which is newer than the one you just tested
 2. `make COCALC_TAG=latest cocalc && make COCALC_TAG=latest push-cocalc`

+You should also commit and push to github.

 NOTE: You should do the above on both `x86_64` and `arm64` architectures, as they are separate.
 There is code in the cocalc package that is platform specific.

 Double check versions at